 A composer from the age of 13 and an accomplished double bass player and pianist whilst still at school, Lydia read music (B.Mus Hons) at Royal Holloway University of London.
 All her string quartets are scored for violin, viola, cello and double bass, a timbral combination that works well, with the double bass adding a great richness and abundance of colour to the quartet's sonority.

 Lydia's works have been broadcast worldwide and have been played on national radio - BBC Radio 3.
 Her string quartet Russian Tableaux was included in BBC Radio 3's playlist to mark International Women's Day in March 2015 and March 2017.
 This work was also played at the 3rd Hildegard Festival of Women in the Arts (March 2015) in California.
 Lydia's compositions have been performed by acclaimed chamber ensembles and choirs, including "sound collective" and the choirs of Gonville & Caius College Cambridge and Clare College Cambridge.
 Her latest commission Odyssey will be performed next Fall by the Choir of Royal Holloway, considered to be one of the finest mixed voice collegiate choirs in Great Britain.

 In recent years, Lydia's works have been performed at numerous UK venues, including St. John's Smith Square London, Grosvenor House London, Ely Cathedral, Norwich Cathedral, Royal Northern College of Music and various University College chapels.

 Lydia also holds a Master's degree in Law (LL.M distinction) and in the past worked as a solicitor [lawyer] to fund her many music projects.

-Currently NSM offers one piece by Lydia Kakabadse, Russian Tableaux for string quartet, published in September, 2017; and The Song of the Shirt for soprano (or alto flute) and piano, published in August, 2018.
+Currently NSM offers two works by Lydia Kakabadse: Russian Tableaux for string quartet, published in September, 2017; and The Song of the Shirt for soprano (or alto flute) and piano, published in August, 2018.